-11. Pushed Back Blowout

 This look is ideal for men with quite a bit of length on top.
 It’s created by first blow-drying strands straight up before lightly combing or pushing the ends backward.
 The addition of sharp, shaved sides also makes this blowout a seriously sophisticated and stylish cut.

 12. Modern Blowout

-Instead of trying a rock-hard blowout, modernise the look with a soft, textural appearance.
+Instead of trying a rock-hard blowout, modernize the look with a soft, textural appearance.
 While blow-drying your hair upwards will help achieve height and volume, it’ll take some hair product to keep it there.
 Instead of using gel, which can often have a hardening effect, try a pomade, which boasts a more natural finish.

 13. Spiked Blowout

 If you like the look of a blowout but want something with an edgier aesthetic, consider trying a spiked blowout.
 The style, which works particularly well for men with straight strands, appears more sharp and intense than regular blowouts.
 To create the style at home, blow-dry hair straight up using a brush or comb before taking some hair product between your fingers and pulling pieces of hair upwards into a sharp spike.

 14. Textured Blowout

 While getting your hair cut into a cool blowout shape is easy, styling it to achieve your desired look can be more difficult.
 If, after blow-drying, you’re finding your hair is fluffy and unappealing, try adding some texture.
 All you need is the smallest bit of texturizer through the front section of your hair to completely transform your style.

-**Update**